Alan Kulwicki

-Alan Dennis Kulwicki (December 14, 1954 – April 1, 1993), nicknamed "Special K" and "the Polish Prince", was an American auto racing driver and team owner.
+Alan Dennis Kulwicki (December 14, 1954 – April 1, 1993), nicknamed "Special K" and "the Polish Prince", was an American auto racing driver and team owner with Polish origin.
 He started racing at local short tracks in Wisconsin before moving up to regional stock car touring series.
 Kulwicki arrived at NASCAR, the highest and most expensive level of stock car racing in the United States, with no sponsor, a limited budget and only a racecar and a borrowed pickup truck.
 Despite starting with meager equipment and finances, he earned the 1986 NASCAR Rookie of the Year award over drivers racing for well-funded teams.

 After Kulwicki won his first race at Phoenix International Raceway, he debuted what would become his trademark "Polish victory lap".
 Kulwicki won the 1992 Winston Cup Championship by what was then the closest margin in NASCAR history.
 He died early in 1993 in a light aircraft accident and therefore never defended his championship.
 He has been inducted into numerous racing halls of fame and was named one of NASCAR's 50 greatest drivers.
+Despite 5 wins in the Cup Series and the 1992 Championship, Kulwicki never won a Daytona 500.

 Kulwicki was known for being a perfectionist and doing things his own way.
 An engineer by trade, his scientific approach to NASCAR racing inspired the way teams are now run.
 Despite lucrative offers from top car owners, he insisted on driving for his own race team, AK Racing, during most of his NASCAR career.
 Described by his publicist as "a real hard type of person to get to know", he remained a bachelor throughout his life.

 Early life

 Kulwicki grew up in Greenfield, Wisconsin, a suburb of Milwaukee known for its Polish-American neighborhoods, near the Milwaukee Mile racetrack.
 After his mother died, his family moved in with his grandmother, who died when Kulwicki was in seventh grade.
 A year later, his only brother died of a hemophilia-related illness.
-Kulwicki attended Pius XI High School, a Roman Catholic high school in Milwaukee and received a Bachelor of Science degree in mechanical engineering from the University of Wisconsin–Milwaukee in 1977.
-His knowledge of engineering has been cited as a contributing factor to his success as a driver, as it helped him better understand the physics of a racecar.
+Kulwicki attended Pius XI High School, a Catholic high school in Milwaukee and received a Bachelor of Science degree in mechanical engineering from the University of Wisconsin–Milwaukee in 1977.

+Kulwicki's knowledge of engineering has been cited as a contributing factor to his success as a driver, as it helped him better understand the physics of a racecar.
 He first raced on local tracks as an amateur while in college before becoming a full-time professional racer in 1980.

+Personal life

-A devout Roman Catholic, Kulwicki always competed with a Saint Christopher (the patron saint of travelers) devotional medal in his car.
+A devout Catholic, Kulwicki always competed with a Saint Christopher (the patron saint of travelers) devotional medal in his car.